 Brandon Morton, Dallas College

 “The program provided me with a number of tools to help me manage projects and move programs forward in a successful manner, and I learned a lot from the readings and assignments.
 Additionally, the coaches were fantastic – I am so grateful for their time and contributions to the course.
 I also greatly enjoyed getting to meet and work with more peers, and I look forward to continuing to collaborate with many people from the program going forward.”

 Liz Storn, University of Florida

 “I learned a lot from the course and met some very helpful people.
 This course helped me to continue breaking out of my shell and forced me to really pinpoint what I want to gain out of my project.”

 Helena Robinson, Xavier University of Louisiana

-Any questions about the workshop?
+Any questions about the program?